Spotlighted Funds

 Tree of Life

-Recently a team of nurses, in cooperation with Southwest Transplant Alliance representatives, initiated a Donate Life Committee at the hospital.
+A team of nurses, in cooperation with Southwest Transplant Alliance representatives, initiated a Donate Life Committee at the hospital.
 The goal of the group is to promote organ and tissue donation here in Midland County and the Permian Basin.
 The group has implemented several initiates so far, but we are very proud to announce our work for a "Wall of Heroes."
 With the help of our facilities team, we have a rendering of a "Tree of Life" where each leaf will have a name of an individual who made a tissue/organ donation.
 The Tree of Life Fund will assist in funding the cost of the donor wall and will be located in the O'Shaughnessy Garden on the wall by the labyrinth.